-Flocke et al. (1998).
-The $CH_3CH_2O_2$ -yield is calculated according to Butkovskaya et al. (2010).
-For all other peroxy radicals the corresponding alkyl nitrate yields are calculated with the relationship by Arey et al. (2001), which depends on temperature, pressure and molecular size.
-However, the latter is represented not by the number of carbon atoms but by the number of heavy atoms (excluding the -OO moiety) according to Teng et al. (2015).
+with α being the yield for the formation of alkyl nitrates, which curb tropospheric ozone production.
+Acyl RO2 do not form nitrates.
+The CH3ONO2 yield is calculated according to Butkovskaya et al. (2012) with a reduction according to Flocke et al. (1998).
+The CH3CH2ONO2 yield is calculated according to Butkovskaya et al. (2010).
+For all other peroxy radicals, the corresponding alkyl nitrate yields are calculated with the relationship by Arey et al. (2001), which depends on temperature, pressure, and molecular size.
+However, the latter is not represented by the number of carbon atoms but by the number of heavy atoms (excluding the -OO moiety) according to Teng et al. (2015).
 The oxygen atom in β -carbonyl RO2 is not counted.
-Due

-5 to disagreement in the literature, no dependence of α on the degree of RO2 substitution (primary, secondary and tertiary) is considered.
+Due to disagreement in the literature, no dependence of α on the degree of RO2 substitution (primary, secondary, and tertiary) is considered.
 Reduction factors for β - and γ -carbonyl RO2 are derived from Praske et al. (2015) and for bicyclic RO2 from aromatics are derived from Elrod (2011).
-As an example, Figure 2 shows the predicted variable yield for the nitrate of the secondary hydroxy butyl peroxy radical.
-Geosci.
-Model Dev.
-Discuss., https://doi.org/10.5194/gmd-2018-201 Manuscript under review for journal Geosci.
-Model Dev.
-Discussion started: 3 September 2018
+As an example, Fig. 2 shows the predicted variable yield for the nitrate of the secondary hydroxy butyl peroxy radical.